-Manufactured Home Valuation & Tax Releases (January 2 to December 31) MH Appraiser and Auditor are responsible for field checking and collecting data on MH's for valuation under the special method as stated in NMSA 1978 7-36-26.
-The cost approach to value is used to determine cost new less depreciation.
+• Manufactured Home Valuation & Tax Releases (January 2 to December 31): MH Appraiser and Auditor are responsible for field checking and collecting data on MH's for valuation under the special method as stated in NMSA 1978 7-36-26.
+In 2013 we began utilizing the electronic version of the N.A.D.A. cost guides to derive values for MH's.
+This approach once fully implemented will make it easier and more efficient to re-appraise all MH's valued as personal property.
+Cost tables will be updated yearly by the provider and updated MH values will be automated and calculated in batch.

 A manufactured home may be assessed and taxed as real property if permanently affixed to the land and certain other criteria are met as outlined in statutes.
+In this case the MH is valued as real property and "costed" through the Pro-Val system.

-MH Auditor collects information on MH's for omitted assessments and also issues tax releases to MH owners when owners need a MH moving permit.
+The MH Auditor and Appraiser collect information on MH's for omitted assessments and also issue tax releases to MH owners when owners need a MH moving permit.
 MH owners must pay their taxes in advance in order to receive a tax release, per state statutes.